DomenicoBarb/About-Me/README.md

 # About Me Page (Ant Design Test):

 ## Description
 This is a test page to play around with Ant Design and React.
-It is a single page application built up using React Ant Design, HTML, CSS and JS.
+It is a single page application built up using React, Ant Design, HTML, CSS and JS.

 ## Table of Contents